Money of Kievan Rus': Rezana

-Rezana is the monetary unit of Ancient Rus and neighboring lands.
+Rezana was the monetary unit in Rus' and neighboring lands.
 Cuted half of the Arab dirham was called Rezana, that is, 1 cut was equal to about 1.38 grams of 900th sample silver.

-The name Rezana(рѣзана) is derived from the verb REZAT'(рѣзати) and originated from the old Russian.
+The name Rezana (рѣзана) is derived from the verb REZAT'(рѣзати) and originated from Old East Slavic.
 When dirham received the name “Kuna”, the equivalent of a part of kuna was called “rezana”.
-Fragments of dirhams (1/2, 1/4, etc.) are often found in ancient Rus' treasures.
+Fragments of dirhams (1/2, 1/4, etc.) are often found in treasures.
 The fragmentation of dirhams indicates that the whole coin was too large for small trade transactions.

 In the 9th century.
-Rezana was equal to 1/50 of the hryvnia, in the 12th century equated to kuna due to the fact that kuna became twice as light and was not 1/25, but 1/50 hryvnia.
+Rezana was equal to 1/50 of the grivna, in the 12th century equated to kuna due to the fact that kuna became twice as light and was not 1/25, but 1/50 grivna.
 Kuna and rezana existed in parallel, but gradually the counting on the kuna became more common.
 Rezanas existed until the 12th century, when the flow of silver dirhams from Muslim countries finally dried up.

 Rus' coins

-Zlatnik
+Zolotnik

-Zlatnik (also - zolotnik) - the first ancient Rus' gold coin, minted in Kiev in the late 10th and early 11th centuries, shortly after the Christianization of Kievan Rus' by Prince Vladimir.
+The zolotnik (also zlatnik, in both cases sounding like a Sultan - whose face might have been engraved) was the first gold coin, minted in Kiev in the late 10th and early 11th centuries, shortly after the Christianization of Kievan Rus' by Vladimir the Great.

-The real name of these coins is unknown, the term “zlatnik” is used in numismatics traditionally and is known from the text of the Rus'–Byzantine Treaty of the year 911 of the Prophetic Oleg.
-1 zlatnik was 1/35 of kievan gold hryvnia.
-The mass of Zlatnik (about 4.2 g) was later used as the basis for the Russian weight unit, the Zolotnik.
+The real name of these coins is unknown; the terms "zolotnik" and "zlatnik" are traditionally used in numismatics.
+It is mentioned in the text of the Rus'–Byzantine Treaty of the year 911 of the Prophetic Oleg.
+1 zlatnik was 1/35 of kievan gold grivna.
+The mass of Zlatnik (about 4.2 g) was later used as the basis for the Russian weight unit, the zolotnik.

-The appearance of Rus' coinage was the result of the revival of trade and cultural ties with Byzantium.
+The appearance of coinage in Rus' was the result of the revival of trade and cultural ties with Byzantium.
 The obvious model for Vladimir's Zlatniks was the Byzantine Solidus of the emperors Basil II and Constantine VIII, which are similar to the Zlatniks by weight (about 4.2 grams) and the arrangement of images.